 Resume Demo Reel/Videos

-D'yan got into show business early.
-At the age of 4, she was playing recitals in the living room.
-Next she picked up the ukulele, started singing and got into a dance band, which led to the trumpet, drums and naturally – the glockenspiel.
-While attending the Cite Universitaire de Paris, she began appearing in cafes, cabarets and nightclubs throughout the City Of Lights under the stage name, Dianna Shulman.
+At the age of 4, D'yan got into show business when she started playing recitals in her parents living room in Boston.
+Next, she picked up the ukulele, started singing and got into a dance band, which led to the trumpet, drums and naturally – the glockenspiel.
+While attending the Cite Universitaire de Paris, she began appearing in cafes, cabarets and nightclubs throughout the City of Lights.
 Paris appearances led to performing in other European countries.
 D'yan developed an international act with songs in nine languages.
 After returning to the states, she settled in New York City and was soon playing and singing in upscale rooms at the Waldorf, the Plaza and the Park Lane as well as saloons and piano bars, which led to working in the theatre.

-Over the past few years, not only has D'yan become a fixture in Manhattan Cabarets like The Metropolitan Room, The Duplex, The Ukulele Cabaret and The Cutting Room but she can also be seen working on her distinctive stand up act (complete with ukulele) at Gotham Comedy Club, The Broadway Comedy Club, Le Poisson Rouge, Under St. Marks and Dixon Place (where she has developed her last 2 solo shows).
+Over the past few years, D'yan has regularly performed in cabaret and comedy venues in New York and Paris.
+New York cabaret appearances include The Metropolitan Room, The Duplex, The Ukulele Cabaret and The Cutting Room.
+She can also be seen working on her distinctive stand-up act (complete with ukulele) at Gotham Comedy Club, The Broadway Comedy Club, Le Poisson Rouge, Under St. Marks, and Dixon Place in Manhattan.
+Paris clubs include Paname, Jamel, Gymnase, and La Nouvelle Seine.